Download Itinerary

 We then proceed to the border and continue on to Riga stopping at Rundale Palace in time for lunch.
 We then visit the palace, an architectural pearl created by architect Francesco Bartolomeo Rastrelli, designer of the Winter Palace in St Petersburg.
 Construction of the palace was completed only in 1768 and now it is a magnificent sample of baroque style with elements of classicism, with crystal chandeliers, rich stucco moulding, silk wallpaper, collection of paintings, and frescoes by Italian artists.
 This is the place where leaders of the state, wishing to receive high guests with really regal honours, hosted the royal couple from Denmark when they visited in Latvia.

-We continue to Riga.
+We continue to Riga for dinner and overnight.

 Included Meal(s): Breakfast and Dinner